s2l1/Headless-Samourai-Dojo/Default_Dojo_Setup.md

 **for ODROID N2**
 <sub><sup>by @GuerraMoneta</sup></sub>

 This is inspired by what is considered to be the "default dojo deployment".
 This setup is recommended to Samourai users who feel comfortable with a few command lines.
 More advanced users may find [this guide](https://github.com/s2l1/Headless-Samourai-Dojo/blob/master/Advanced_Dojo_Setup.md) helpful for things like running external bitcoind.
+I have tried my best to give as much detail as possible for new users.

 # Table of Contents
 * [**HARDWARE REQUIREMENTS**](https://github.com/s2l1/Headless-Samourai-Dojo/blob/master/Default_Dojo_Setup.md#1-hardware-requirements)